Educational Administration

 ED ADM 6714 K-12 School Administration: 3 semester hours

-Prerequisites: Admission to the MEd in education administration program or graduate standing.
+Prerequisites: Graduate standing.
 This course is a comprehensive, systematic study of the elementary, middle, and secondary school principalship.
-Emphasis is placed on relating theories of learning, teaching, and organization to effective administration of elementary and secondary schools.
+The course places emphasis on relating theories of learning, teaching, and organizations for effective administration of elementary and secondary schools.

 ED ADM 6717 Instructional Coaching for K-12 Teacher Leaders: 3 semester hours